-Figure 17 shows the power extraction resulting from two parameter sweeps with streamwise turbine spacings of 5D and 7D respectively.
-Results are promising: for the given cases, $St^$ and $A^$ do not depend on streamwise turbine spacing.
+Figure 17 shows the power extraction resulting from two parameter sweeps with streamwise turbine spacings of 5D and 7D.
+The results are promising: for the given cases, St^ and A^ do not depend on streamwise turbine spacing.
 Furthermore, even in the 7D spacing case (Fig. 17c-d), which naturally features lower overall power losses in downstream rows, power extraction in the second row can be significantly increased through sinusoidal variations in the first-row thrust coefficient.

-Figure 18 depicts the power extraction results from a parameter sweep with the same wind-farm layout as in the baseline case, but with a tenfold increase in roughness length, i.e. $z_0 = 1$ m.
-This results in a turbulence intensity of approximately 16%, compared to 10% in the baseline case.
+Figure 18 depicts the power extraction results from a parameter sweep with the same wind-farm layout as in the baseline case, but with a 10-fold increase in roughness length, i.e., $z_0 = 1$ m.
+This results in a turbulence intensity of approximately 16% compared to 10% in the baseline case.
 Again, the best parameter combination of $(St^, A^) = (0.25, 1.5)$ remains unchanged.
 Further, even for this higher turbulence case, in which downstream losses are lower due to naturally better wake mixing, power is increased in the second row, leading to a relative gain in wind-farm power of around 2%.

-As evidenced above, periodic sinusoidal variations of first-row thrust coefficients substantially increase power extraction in the second row, resulting in a net gain in total power for the considered 4 × 4 wind farm.
-Moreover, different simulation sets indicate that, at least for the range considered here, the best values for Strouhal number and amplitude of these variations, i.e. 20 (St\, A\) = (0.25, 1.5), are robust with respect to turbine spacing and turbulence intensity.
+As evidenced above, periodic sinusoidal variations in firstrow thrust coefficients substantially increase power extraction in the second row, resulting in a net gain in total power for the considered 4×4 wind farm.
+Moreover, different simulation sets indicate that, at least for the range considered here, the best values for the Strouhal number and the amplitude of these variations, i.e., $(St^, A^) = (0.25, 1.5)$, are robust with respect to turbine spacing and turbulence intensity.